gemmaellis16/yoga-project/README.md

 ### **Aknowledgments**

-* Tutors at Code Institute for their support espeically Sean and Igor they really helped when I was feeling that I was unable to grasp all the styling issues.
+* Tutors at Code Institute for their support especially Sean and Igor they really helped when I was feeling that I was unable to grasp all the styling issues.

 [Back to top](#table-of-contents)